 And now you have a play market, bakery, juice bar, shop stand – whatever kind of play stand you want it be.
 I added the reversible sign at top center just for fun because I’m obsessed with my scroll saw.

-Fill up the juice bar with all the appropriate supplies:
+Fill up the juice bar with all the appropriate accessories.

 And you’re ready for customers.